cnshsliu/smp.nvim/README.md

 I am with a Macbook Pro, and this plugin is tested on MacOS only, If you find any bugs on other OSs, kindly raise an issue, I will fix it ASAP. thanks a lot.

-I also contribute to Telekasten development, provides `:Telekasten show_book` command to it, "show_book" will display the outline of our Telekasten notes on the right side of NeoVim window, includes tags, backlinks, links, todos, headers etc. Telekasten show_book also enable you to search by tags or text incrementally, and you can save your query condition for later use.

-At this moment, the PR of show_book is waiting for accepting yet, you may use my repo to try it's power, use `cnshsliu/telekasten.nvim` in your init.lua and give it a try, I am sure you will love it.